kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

     default: "admin"
 ```

-Now when we install our operator, we’ll expect to see our bootstrap node actually deploy :
+Now when we install our operator, we’ll expect to see our bootstrap node actually deploy:

 ```
 MacBook-Pro:operator matt$ kubectl kudo install .